Target365/sdk-for-net/USERGUIDE.md

 *Please note that we might remove or add Unicode characters that are automatically replaced.
 This is an "best effort" to save on SMS costs!*

 ## Pre-authorization
-Some Strex service codes require recurring billing to be authorized by the user via a confirmation sms or sms pincode.
-This can be achieved either via direct API calls or setting it up to be handled automatically via a keyword.
+Recurring billing requires that end user has authorized it via a confirmation sms or sms pincode.
+This can be achieved via direct API calls.
+It can also be handled automatically via a keyword if you have permission for it.

 ### Pre-authorization via keyword
 Automatic pre-authorization can be activated on a keyword by either activating it in the